jeyakatsa/Ecare/R&D/Base-Framework-R&D.md

 However, if you withdraw your funds at this time, then your loss will become permanent as you’ll only receive a total value of 400 USDT.

+### Create an Exchange
+The first thing you need to do is create an exchange so that Uniswap knows about your token.
+You may take the following steps to create an exchange:

+Step 1: Go to https://uniswap.exchange/ This screen will appear.

+Listing Tokens on Uniswap ExchangeStep 2: Connect with your MetaMask Wallet.

+Uniswap Exchange - Connect with your MetaMask WalletAs you can see, it will give a few other options to connect a wallet and ask you to download MetaMask if you haven’t done it already.

+Step 3: Select the “Pool” option on the upper right corner of the screen.

+Step 4: Select “Create Exchange”

+Step 5: Press the “Select a Token”option.

+Step 6: Enter your token’s address in the “Search Name or Address” field.
+Now select your token from the dropdown.

+Step 7: Click on the “Create Exchange”option.

+Step 8: A pop-up will show up.
+Click on the “Confirm” option.

 #### More Info:
 - https://www.toptal.com/ethereum/create-erc20-token-tutorial
 - https://blog.logrocket.com/create-deploy-erc-20-token-ethereum-blockchain/